estebanmunchjones2019/react-hooks-article/readme.md

 2. Return objects, arrays, anything!

+💡 Remember: hooks are functions, so they can take arguments and return any type of data

-Let's image we have this two components, `App.js` and `NewTask.js`  connect to an API to read and create some tasks respectively:
+Let's image we have these two components, `App.js` and `NewTask.js` that connect to an API to read and create some tasks respectively:

 ```jsx
 // App.js